greatman/legendarybot/README.md

 battlenet.key=Your Battle.net public API key
 ```

-You are now ready to start the bot, start it with the following command:
+You are now ready to start the bot, start it with the following command while being in the LegendaryBot folder:
 ```
-java -jar server.jar
+bin\server
 ```

 ## It looks hard!
 Can you run it for me?